hooh-hooah/hooh-hooah.github.io/technical/illusion-system.md

     That is perfect entry to find all of assets what game is referencing from.
 -   The texture coloring and pattern is rendered with Render Target Texture and shader.

+### Resource Manager

+-   The resource manager stores it's information with something called `DefinePack`. `DefinePack` is a Serializable class the stores all the information of where the resources are located.

 ### ADV

 -   ADV system is one of the system ILLUSION uses for generic events in the game.